jbcodeforce/flink-studies/docs/programming.md

 ### Compute average profit per product

 The data set [avg.txt](https://github.com/jbcodeforce/flink-studies/tree/master/my-flink/data/avg.txt) represents transactions for a given product with its sale profit.
 The goal is to compute the average profit per product per month.
-The solution use Map - Reduce.
+The solution use Map - Reduce functions.

 * Input sample: